severhussein/sysc3303/README.txt

 are already included.
-Please select the dropdown menu "File" -> "Import" -> "General"-> "Existing Projects into Workspace" in Eclipse and select the directory containing this readme file as the root directory (sysc3303-iteration1).
+Please select the dropdown menu "File" -> "Import" -> "General"-> "Existing Projects into Workspace" in Eclipse and select the directory containing this readme file as the root directory.

 Once the project is imported, the components can be launched easily via Eclipse.
 Simply navigate to the dropdown menu "Run" -> "Run Configuration" to start each